+ARP Rights.
+The ARP Rights represent the Company's entitlement to receive the Phase II ARP of \$3.7 billion subject to the satisfaction of certain deadlines and other conditions.
 As of December 31, 2022, the carrying amount of the ARP Rights was \$3.1 billion.
-As a result of the Phase II Validation, we derecognized the "Accelerated relocation payment rights," upon which we recognized a "Gain on disposition of ARP rights" of \$139.0 million within our consolidated statements of operations for the year ended December 31, 2023.
+As a result of validation of the Phase II Certification of Accelerated Relocation under the FCC Final Order, we derecognized the ARP Rights, upon which we recognized a "Gain on disposition of ARP rights" of \$139.0 million within our consolidated statements of operations for the year ended December 31, 2023.
 As of October 19, 2023, the entire Phase II ARP proceeds of \$3.7 billion were received.